thepowrhouse/bigquery-mcp-sql-generator/README.md

 The server uses HTTP streaming protocol with Server-Sent Events (SSE) for real-time communication.

-### 2. ADK Agent (`src/adk_agent.py`)
+### 2. SQL Agent (`src/adk_agent.py`)
-The Google ADK agent acts as middleware between the user interface and the MCP server.
+The SQL Agent focuses purely on generating and executing SQL queries.
 It:
-- Receives natural language queries from the UI
+- Receives structured requests from the Planning Agent
-- Uses Google's Gemini LLM to interpret queries and determine appropriate actions
+- Uses Google's Gemini LLM to generate appropriate SQL queries
-- Decides which MCP tools to use based on the query
+- Decides which MCP tools to use based on the request
 - Formats and executes tool calls
-- Processes results and generates human-readable responses
+- Processes results and generates structured responses

+### 3. Planning Agent (`src/planning_agent.py`)
+The Planning Agent orchestrates the SQL Agent and adds intelligent reasoning:
+- Analyzes user queries to determine complexity
+- Routes simple queries directly to the SQL Agent
+- Enhances complex queries with additional reasoning and analysis
+- Combines SQL results with business insights
+- Provides a more sophisticated user experience

-### 3. Streamlit UI (`src/streamlit_ui.py`)
+### 4. Streamlit UI (`src/streamlit_ui.py`)
 A web-based user interface built with Streamlit that allows users to:
 - Enter natural language queries about their data
 - View conversation history
-- See formatted results from the data analysis
+- See formatted results and enhanced analysis from the Planning Agent

-### 4. Configuration (`src/config.py`)
+### 5. Configuration (`src/config.py`)
 Centralized configuration management that loads all environment variables and provides them to all components.

-### 5. Main Application (`src/main.py`)
+### 6. Main Application (`src/main.py`)
 Entry point for the application that can start individual components or the entire system.

 ## Prerequisites